All Episodes

 Our people are doing a phenomenal job.

-I wouldn't be opposed to it necessarily, but I'd I'd go to our military people and I go to Tom Holman and Christie, I'd go to the various and ask, but um I don't I don't see it as being we're doing unbelievable, unbelievably in getting people out, getting criminals out, people that should have never been here, that the Biden administration with a stupid open border should have never allowed.
+We're doing unbelievable, unbelievably in getting people out, getting criminals out, people that should have never been here, that the Biden administration, with their stupid open borders, should have never allowed.

 They came in from prisons and jails and mental institutions and gang members and drug dealers coming into our country like this.

-We're getting them out, and we're doing really well.
+We're getting them out and we're doing really well.

 Everybody's talking about it.